 - Once both the buyer and seller have chosen a solicitor, we will issue a ‘notification of sale’ to all parties in order to commence the transaction.

-- It is likely your buyer will have a valuation survey, homebuyers survey or both.
+- It is likely your buyer will have a mortgage valuation, homebuyers survey or both.

 - Valuation surveys are basic reports conducted for the lender.